Home Study in Australia Budget to study in Australia

 Airline tickets: around $1100 one way

 Public transport: First from the airport to the city ($25).
 Then everyday transport to get to your institution if necessary.
 You can cover short distances with trams, trains or buses.
-A ticket costs you around $3.50.
+Public transport costs vary by city.
 You should get a weekly or monthly pass to save some money.
-Depending on your ‘zone’ of travel, it will cost you between $20 to $55 per week.
-You can also benefit from student concessions available in all states.
+Depending on your ‘zone’ of travel, you can expect to spend between AUD 25 and AUD 55 per week.
+Many cities offer discounts or concessions for students.

 Cost of living